Diagnostic 5: Week 5 review

 Question 4: Leaves

-that returns a list of all the entries of the leaf
+Write a function leaves that returns a list of all the entries of the leaf

-nodes of a Tree
+nodes of a Tree.

 def leaves(t):